iochoa/alico/README.md

-This README file will detail the usage and purpose of the SAMStreamer.
+This README file will detail the usage and purpose of the SAMStreamer AliCo.

-The SAMStreamer is a compressor and decompressor for SAM files and reference files.
+AliCo is a compressor and decompressor for SAM files and reference files.
 It can be downloaded from github.com/iochoa/Streamer_SAMfiles.

 To make the program, download the code from GitHub.
 Make sure to have a version of cmake 3.5.0 or more recent installed and loaded.
 Make sure to be in the directory "Streamer_SAMfiles".
 The best practice for cmake is to create an empty directory "build-dir", change to that directory, and run "cmake .." to create the Makefile in "Streamer_SAMfiles".
 When that is done, change to the parent directory and simply run "make" to create the executable program SAMStreamer.